jaytimm/PubmedMTK/README.md

 We then use these MeSH-based abstract representations to explore the conceptual/semantic structure of abstracts included in the `senescence` corpus via topic modeling.

-> Latent Dirichlet allocation: a topic modeling algorithm that models
-> **each document** in corpus as a composite of topics, and **each
-> topic** as a composite of terms.
+Here we implement **Latent Dirichlet allocation**, which is a topic modeling algorithm that models *each document* in corpus as a composite of topics, and *each topic* as a composite of terms.
 Topic composition can be interpreted as sets of MeSH terms that frequently co-occur.

 ``` r
 mesh_dtm <- tidytext::cast_sparse(data = meshes1,